shsagir/play-area-sync/docs/git-deployment.md

 ### Integrating with GitHub & Bitbucket

 We don't have any fancy GitHub/Bitbucket integrations (yet).
 But it is easily possible to combine your fortrabbit repo with [GitHub](github) and [Bitbucket](bitbucket).

+## Don't use Git submodules

+Git submodules are not supporte.
+We recommend to use Git subtrees instead.
+See [this post from Atlassian](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/).